-The Non-Credit Certificate in Supply Chain Management is a multi-tiered program designed to provide a solid foundation for those who have recently joined the Supply Chain Industry or have been working in the industry and are ready for advancement.
-The topics introduced will provide a solid foundation for a career in Supply Chain Management and allow students to successfully contribute to the growth of the industry.
+The Non-Credit Certificate in Supply Chain is a multi-tiered program designed to provide a solid foundation for those who have recently joined the Supply Chain Industry or have been working in the industry and are ready for advancement.
+The topics introduced will provide a solid foundation for a career in the Supply Chain industry and allow students to successfully contribute to the growth of the industry.

 Program Scope and Sequence

-This certificate is designed to position entry level warehouse workers and/or seasoned workers who have made a career change with the appropriate skills for success in this growing industry.
-This certificate is designed to provide the skills needed for front line staff, supervisors and managers who wish to advance in their career.
+This certificate is designed for frontline workers, logistics/warehouse associates, distribution center teams, fulfillment specialists, material handlers, and seasoned professionals in the supply chain industry.
 This is a three-part certificate.
 The foundational courses: Introduction to Supply Chain is comprised of four courses.
 Upon completion of all four courses, students will have the option to select from the next series of courses: Supply Chain Management.

 These are interactive sessions with the expectation that students will be actively engaged and bring real world examples into the classroom.